viamrobotics/docs/docs/tutorials/projects/filtered-camera-module.md

 ### Train a new ML model

 Once your dataset is ready, train a new ML model on that dataset.

+{{% alert title="Info" color="info" %}}
-If you already have a trained model that you want to use, skip to the next section.
+Alternatively, if you want to use a pre-trained model that is capable of identifying many basic objects, or if you already have a trained model that you want to use, skip to the next section.
+{{% /alert %}}

 1. Click the **Train model** button in the upper-left corner of the [**Datasets**](https://app.viam.com/data/datasets) subtab view for your dataset.
 1. Select the **Object detection** model type, select the label or labels you added in the previous step, enter a name for your new ML model, and click **Train model**.